VMLYR/journey-driven-development/en/03_architecture/11_api_forward.md

 2. CMS-hosted services.
 Host your custom services alongside your CMS' existing "headless" content services.
 Convenient in the near term.
 Prefer API Forward as scale or complexity increase. <!--Name antipattern and explore in depth-->
 3. API Forward or something similar with a different name.
 You may derive API Forward from first principles.
 Related patterns like [Service Facade](https://www.ibm.com/support/knowledgecenter/pt-br/SSMKHH_9.0.0/com.ibm.etools.mft.pattern.sen.doc/sen/sf/overview.htm), [Facade](https://en.wikipedia.org/wiki/Facade_pattern) and [Front Controller](https://en.wikipedia.org/wiki/Front_controller) share some structure and consequences.
 Consider API Forward as a framework to evaluate your solution's fit for modern marketing.

 In short, consider API Forward as you move from content-only websites.
-Specifically as you add commerce, other transactions, or even as you add things like chatbots as conversational state and transactional state are analagous.
+Specifically as you add commerce, other transactions, or even as you add things like chatbots as conversational state and transactional state are analogous.

 ### Forward of Systems of Record